 335 Classical Mechanics.
 F, alternate years.
 The motion of particles, of systems of particles, and of rigid bodies is studied by Newtonian and Lagrangian techniques.
 Topics included are: oscillatory motion, motion in a central force field, motion in noninertial reference frames, motion of charged particles, and the inertia tensor of rigid bodies.
 Hamilton's canonical equations are developed and applied to simple systems.
 Prerequisite: 124 or 126.
-Mr. S. Haan.
+Not offered 1992- 93.

 345 Electromagnetism.
 F, alternate years.
 The basic equations of electromagnetism are developed and applied to simple charge and current distributions.
 Further applications are made to electromagnetic energy and electromagnetic properties of matter.
 Prerequisite: 225.
-Not offered 1991- 92.
+Mr. D. Van Baak.

 346 Electromagnetism.
 S, alternate years.
 Maxwell's equations are developed and applied to electromagnetic radiation and physical optics.
 The relativistic character of electromagnetism is discussed and applied to motion of charged particles and the radiation they emit.
 Prerequisite: 345.
-Not offered 1991-92.
+Mr. D. Van Baak.

 359 Seminar in Secondary Teaching of Physics.
-S. A course in perspectives on, principles of, and practices in the teaching of physics on the secondary level.
-This course should be taken concurrently with Education 349.
-The seminar provides a forum for the discussion of concerns that develop during directed teaching.
+S. A course in perspectives on, principles of, and practices in the teaching of physics and the other natural sciences at the secondary level.
+Included are teaching strategies, curriculum studies, readings regarding new developments in science education, and considerations of educational uses of statistics and computers.
+This course should be taken concurrently with Educ 346, and provides a forum for the discussion of concerns that develop during directed teaching.
 This course is part of the professional education program and may not be included in the major or minor in physics.
 Staff.

 365 Thermodynamics and Statistical Mechanics.
 Alternate years.
 Equations of state, heat capacities, and the laws of thermodynamics.
 The thermodynamic potentials.
 Application to some simple systems and changes of phase.
 Kinetic theory.
 Statistical mechanics with emphasis on the canonical ensemble.
 Determination of entropy and the thermodynamic potentials with application to crystals and gases.
 Introduction to quantum statistical mechanics.
 Prerequisite: 335.
-Mr. A. Kromminga.
+Not offered 1992-93.

 375 Quantum Mechanics.
 F. The main emphasis is on wave mechanics and its application to atoms and molecules.
 Oneelectron atoms are discussed in detail.
 Additional topics discussed are electronic spin and atomic spectra and structure.
 Nuclei, the solid state, and fundamental particles are also considered.
 Prerequisite: 226 or Chemistry 326.
+Mr. A. Kromminga.

-Mr. D. Van Baak.
-Quantum Mechanics.
+376 Quantum Mechanics.
 S. A continuation of 375, which is a prerequisite.
-Mr. D. Van Baak.
+Mr. A. Kromminga.

 379 Contemporary Physics.
 S. An introduction to one or more of the major areas of current research in physics.
 The course emphasis may be on on solid-state, atomic, nuclear, or elementary-particle physics.
 Prerequisite: 375.
 Staff.
-Not offered 1991- 92.